Memorials for the COVID-19 pandemic: London

 The National Covid Memorial Wall is a wall in London, along the South Bank of the River Thames.
-Started in March 2021, it stretches for over 500 metres and is filled with over 150,000 red hearts hand-painted by volunteers.
-Each heart represents a person who died with COVID-19 on their death certificate.
+Started in March 2021, it stretches for over 500 metres and is filled with over 250,000 red hearts hand-painted by volunteers.
+Each heart represents a person who died in the United Kingdom with COVID-19 on their death certificate.
+In June of 2025, The National Covid Memorial Wall became a registered charity, and in November of 2025 it was announced in Parliament that the wall would be made permanent.

 The COVID-19 Memorial Woodland is a part of Hornchurch Country Park in the London Borough of Havering, England.
 It has over 4,000 trees, and opened on the country's National Day of Reflection, marking two years since the first UK lockdown.
 Also in London, is the London Blossom Garden in the London Borough of Newham, near London Stadium.
 It has 33 blossom trees arranged in three circles to represent the 33 boroughs of London.
 This type of tree was decided upon because they blossom in March—the month that the first lockdowns began.